ronamit/colon3d/README.md

 * We outline below the main run scripts in the code.
 See the scripts for more details on the run options.

-** colon3d.sim_import.prep_ColonNav_dataset: Importing the ColonNav Unity simulator output into the format used by our code and creating cases with tracked targets.
+** colon3d.sim_import.create_ColonNav_dataset: Importing the ColonNav Unity simulator output into the format used by our code and creating cases with tracked targets.

+** colon3d.sim_import.create_SimCol3D_dataset:  Importing the SimCol3D dataset the format used by our code.

 ** colon3d.sim_import.import_dataset : Importing the otr datasets into the format used by our code.